tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

 Be sure to complete the following steps for each model:

-1. Train the model using the quarterly data from Lending Club provided in the `Resource` folder.
+1. Train the model using the quarterly data from LendingClub provided in the `Resource` folder.

 2. Calculate the balanced accuracy score from `sklearn.metrics`.